UX Design Glossary: Interface Navigation

 Blog App

-Here is the example of mobile blogging app interface which features a left-side menu presenting the categories of content.
+Here is an example of a mobile blogging app interface that features a left-side menu presenting the categories of content.
 The copy describing positions in the menu is supported with icons presenting recognizable visual mark for the category.

 Moneywise App